bzheng10/OpenSRA_dev/src/edp/README.md

-# Methods for landslide and liquefaction
+# Methods for engineering demand parameters